kwameopareasiedu/react-simple-widgets/docs/dialog-provider.md

 #### showDialog

-`showDialog` is a function to send a component up to the `DialogProvider` to be rendered in a dialog
+`showDialog` is a function to render your component in a dialog

 ```jsx
 showDialog(builderFunction, options);